 Michelsen Island is the longest known breeding site in the Antarctic of fur seals since their near extermination in the nineteenth century.
 The number of pups born annually has increased slowly but fairly steadily from 11 in 1956 to about 60 in 1989.
 Thirty-four live pups were recorded in January 1994.
-Many non-breeding males visit the Area during the summer.
+However, numbers have declined, with only four pups recorded during the 2013-14 and 2015-16 breeding seasons.
+Nevertheless, many transient non-breeding males and juveniles visit the Area during the summer.
 Other seals are frequent on the beaches, mainly elephant seals (Mirounga leonina) and Weddell seals (Leptopychotes weddelli).
 Leopard seals (Hydrurga leptonyx) and crabeater seals (Lobodon carcinophagus) are occasionally seen on ice floes.